Perspective Auditing Actions

-- Logging into a Vision Client will generate an entry in the auditing system, as will logging out of a client.
+- Logging into a Vision Client will generate an entry in the auditing system, as will logging out of the client.

-- Closing the client while logged in is treated as a logout, and will generate a "logout" entry.
-Note that a logout entry is only recorded if the client is aware that it is closing: entries aren't generated if the designer closed unexpectedly ("crashes").
+- Closing the client while logged in is treated as a logout.
+Note that the entry is only recorded if the client is aware that it is closing, which excludes cases where the client closed unexpectedly.

 Database Query Browser